 The question for Boards and Managers seeking to meet the challenge and go green is, “where to start?”
 The simple answer is, “go where the money is!”
 Buildings are our single largest user of energy and emissions, accounting for 50% of all GHG emissions in Montgomery County[i] and over 70% in DC[ii].
 In most buildings, HVAC is the single largest source of energy use, and according to the EPA, the typical building wastes 30%[iii] of its energy.
 Accordingly, efforts to improve the efficiency of HVAC systems will have the most impact.

 In Homeowners Associations or Condominiums with individually owned HVAC systems, the simplest step is to encourage owners to take advantage of no-cost and low-cost energy conservation measures.
-These measures offer a quick return on investment and are supported by generous utility and government incentives.
+Smart energy management can save your Washington DC building money and it’s supported by generous utility and government incentives.
 Start with quick home energy checkups, energy audits, smart thermostats, and weatherization techniques like air sealing and insulation.
 Follow by consulting with an engineer to develop standards for efficient HVAC replacements and facilitating group purchasing and installations.
 Communities can also work with entities like the Montgomery County Green Bank for longer-term investments such as community solar and geothermal.

 For Condominiums with central HVAC plants, the best place to start is in the mechanical room.
 The large heating, cooling, and domestic hot water equipment there can account for 50% or more of a property’s total energy use.
 Making even incremental improvements here can significantly impact a community’s utility bills and is easier to manage than trying to gain voluntary compliance from all unit owners.